 The indoor control is equipped with a bank of three DIP switches that provide biasing and termination functions for the communications transmission lines.
 The outdoor control in the communicating compatible unit is equipped with a bank of two DIP switches that provide termination functions for the communications transmission lines.
 Communications errors will result if these switches are not correctly set.
-Note that the ON position is the correct position for all bias and pull up/pull down DIP switches.
+Note that the ON position is the correct position for furnace control board bias and pull up/pull down DIP switches.
+Communications is achieved by the difference between two DC signals.
+The signals and transmission lines are referred to as "data 1" and "data 2."
+Typically, the data 1 line is approximately 2.8 VDC and the data 2 transmission line is approximately 2.2 VDC.
+The voltage difference between data 1 and data 2 must be 0.6 VDC.

-The ComfortNetTM system is a fully communicating system, and thus, constitutes a network.
+The ComfortNet^M system is a fully communicating system, and thus, constitutes a network.
 Occasionally the need to trouble-shoot the network may arise.
 The furnace control board has some on-board tools that may be used to troubleshoot the network.
 These tools are: red communications LED, green receive (Rx) LED, and learn button.

 - Red communications LED Indicates the status of the network.
-The table below indicates the LED status and the corresponding potential problem. - Green receive LED Indicates network traffic.
+The following table indicates the LED status and the corresponding potential problem. - Green receive LED Indicates network traffic.
 The table below indicates the LED status and the corresponding potential problem. - Learn button Used to reset the network.
 Depress the button for approximately 2 seconds to reset the network.